What is Hull and Machinery Insurance?

 Is Hull and Machinery insurance compulsory?

-The short answer is “No.” But just because hull and machinery insurance is optional, that doesn’t mean you shouldn’t get it.
+The short answer is “No.” But just because commercial hull and machinery insurance is optional, that doesn’t mean you shouldn’t get it.

 What is covered under hull insurance?